 Programs or bits of code that extend and add to the functionality that already exists in WordPress.

 A subscription service that provides users with new content from a particular website.

 The practice of promoting a website by increasing its visibility to search engines through paid search ads.

 Techniques for optimizing a website for search engines so that users’ search queries will match the content of that site.

 Search Engine Ranking Page (SERP)

-The page that is displayed after a user submit a search engine query.
+The page that is displayed after a user submits a search engine query.
 It displays all the sites meeting the search criteria, in ranked order based on a search engine algorithm.
 Typically, a SERP will display 10-15 results.

 Refers to the number of times a post was shared on social media.

-A comprehensive listing of a the pages and layout of a website to make it easier for search engines to index.
+A comprehensive listing of the pages and layout of a website to make it easier for search engines to index.